LAVA-LAB/prmc-sensitivity/README.md

 docker build -t prmc_sensitivity:1.0 .
 ```

-If Docker returns permission errors, consider running the command above with `sudo`.
+If Docker returns permission errors, consider running the command above with `sudo` (or see the note earlier in this ReadMe for avoid having to run using sudo).